Identifying the Effect of Persuasion: Empirical Examples

 First, we discuss the case where the full joint distribution of $(Y_i, T_i, Z_i)$ is used.
 In this data scenario, the average effect of persuasion by reading the newspaper is bounded between $7\%$ and $63\%$.
-In contrast, the persuasion rate for the group of compliers is point estimated by $81\%$.
-It is interesting to note that the estimate of $\theta_\local$ is so large that it is greater than the upper bound of $\theta$.
+In contrast, the persuasion rate for the group of compliers is point-estimated by $81\%$.
+It is interesting to note that the estimate of $\theta_\local$ is so large that it is greater than the upper bound of $\theta_\ate$.
 This suggests that individuals are highly heterogeneous in this example, indicating that $\tilde \theta_{DK}$ might not be a well-defined conditional probability here.
-Indeed, the estimate of $\tilde \theta_{DK}$ in \cref{eq:DKtilde:main:text} is $\hat{\tilde \theta}_{DK} = 1.1027$, which is greater than one.
+Indeed, the estimate of $\tilde \theta_{DK}$ in \Cref{eq:DKtilde} is $\hat{\tilde \theta}_{DK} = 1.1027$, which is greater than one.

-When the marginals of $(Y_i, Z_i)$ and $(T_i, Z_i)$ are used separately, the upper bound of $\theta$ increases from $63\%$ to $78\%$.
+When the marginals of $(Y_i, Z_i)$ and $(T_i, Z_i)$ are used separately, the upper bound on $\theta_\ate$ increases from $63\%$ to $78\%$.
 Further, $\theta_\local$ is no longer point estimated but we only know that it is bounded between $78\%$ and $100\%$.
 This difference illustrates the loss of identification power if we do not observe the joint distribution of $(Y_i, T_i, Z_i)$.

-Finally, we estimate the lower bound of $\theta_\mathrm{mult}$ in \cref{def:mult2} with the outside action of not voting at all.
-By additionally conditioning on those who would vote even without reading the newspaper, the estimated lower bound of the average persuasion increases from 0.0707 (0.0289) to 0.0975 (0.0554), where the numbers in the parentheses are the left-end point of the 80\% confidence intervals.
-Therefore, in terms of the lower bound, the persuasive effect increases from 5\% in the ITT analysis to 7\% in the average persuasion rate, and to 10\% if we further focus on those who would vote without reading the newspaper.
+Finally, we estimate the lower bound on the average persuasion rate by additionally conditioning on those who would vote even without reading the newspaper (see online \Cref{sec:nonbinary} for details).
+The resulting lower bound on the average persuasion increases from 0.0707 (0.0289) to 0.0975 (0.0554), where the numbers in the parentheses are the left-end points of the 80\% confidence intervals.
+Therefore, the (point identified) ITT effect is 5\%, while the lower bound of the average persuasion rate is about 7\%, or 10\% if we further focus on those who would vote without reading the newspaper.